RobertMyles/rugger/README.md

 informational/educational use.
 It belongs to World Rugby.
 The algorithm that calculates the rankings also belongs to World Rugby, you can read about it [here](https://www.world.rugby/rankings/explanation).

+1. Black flags?\!
+They’re Github’s fault.
+The flags represent the rankings as of the tp 8 at the end of 2018 – New Zealand, Ireland, Wales, England, South Africa, Australia, Scotland and Fiji.
+You can see them in R with `emo::ji("wales")`, for example.